splunk-soar-connectors/slackbot/README.md

 No Output

 ## action: 'stop bot'
-Stop SlackBot
+Stop Slackbot

 Type: **correct**
 Read only: **False**

-This action will stop SlackBot if it is running\.
+This action will stop Slackbot if it is running\.
 It will also disable ingestion if it is enabled\.

 #### Action Parameters
 No parameters are required for this action